!Top Bar

 The good news is that there are treatments available.
 Your vet will need to do some tests to determine if Fluffy does have feline hyperesthesia syndrome.
 It’s also important to identify and rule out other issues, as several medical conditions can cause similar problems.
 These include parasites, allergies, spinal arthritis, intervertebral disc extrusions, skin problems, and fungal infections.
 As far as treatment, medication is often successful, though some cats respond differently than others.
 Your vet may also recommend behavioral counseling and/or environmental changes.

-Feline Hyperesthesia Syndrome in 2024: Age, Breed Predisposition, Diagnosis, and Treatment Options
+Feline Hyperesthesia Syndrome in 2025: Diagnosis and Treatment Options

 What is the typical age range for cats affected by this condition?